Frequently Asked Questions

 Under the Data Exchange, data requirements are divided into two parts: a small set of mandatory priority requirements that all funded services must report, and a voluntary extended data set that providers can choose to share with the Department in return for relevant and meaningful reports, known as the partnership approach.
 Participation in the partnership approach is entirely voluntary and there will be no negative consequences if a provider chooses not to provide the extended data set.

 In relation to programme reporting, who is the ‘client’?
 For example, my organisation receives funding, but we use this to then fund state and territory associations to support local community groups to delivery support to the target group.Show/Hide Answer

 In most instances, the ‘client’ is the target group, or recipient of the support.
 A basic client record will be required for each client receiving support within the reporting period.
 The state/territory association or local community group delivering the support would not be considered clients.
-More information about who will be considered a ‘client’ and other data definitions will be made available in DSS Data Exchange Protocols which will be released on the DSS website shortly.
+There is more information about ‘client’ and other data definitions in the Data Exchange Protocols document which is available on the Data Exchange website.

 The ‘Using SCORE to report outcomes’ Fact Sheet is referred to several times within ‘the Partnership Approach’ documentation section of the website.
 Where is this Fact Sheet located?Show/Hide Answer

 As part of the new way of working, the Australian Government is implementing improved programme performance reporting processes in grant agreements.
-The Fact Sheet on ‘Using SCORE to report outcomes' is available here.
+The Fact Sheet on ‘Using SCORE to report outcomes' is available on the Data Exchange website.